IfL-VK/web-experiments/help/README.md

 For installation, please follow the instructions to:

 * Install DeepaMehta **4.4.3** [from source](https://trac.deepamehta.de/wiki/PluginDevelopmentGuide)
-* Download a release of the `dm44-deepamehta-csv` [from here](http://download.deepamehta.de/dm44-deepamehta-csv-0.0.4.jar), place it on your hard-disk and register its folder in the main deepamehta `pom.xml` (the one in your DeepaMehta home directory under )
+* Download a release of the `dm44-deepamehta-csv` [from here](http://download.deepamehta.de/dm44-deepamehta-csv-0.0.4.jar), place it on your hard-disk and register its  folder in the main deepamehta `pom.xml` (the one in your DeepaMehta home directory)
-* Clone and build the `web-experiments` plugin and register it in the main deepamehta `pom.xml`, too.
+* Clone and build the `web-experiments` plugin and register it with the path to its `target` folder in the main deepamehta `pom.xml`, too.
 * Edit/configure in the main deepamehta `pom.xml` the option`dm4.filerepo.path` to point to your folder of `web-experiments/src/main/filerepo`
 * Now you can start the platform with these two plugins